 - negotiating and preparing official plan amendments, zoning by-law amendments and a variety of agreements including settlement agreements, subdivision and site plan agreements, agreements under Section 37 of the Ontario Planning Act and heritage easement agreements;

-- on one of the most closely watched ground rent arbitrations in the City of Toronto over the last 25 years; and
+- acting as co-counsel on one of the most closely watched ground rent arbitrations in the City of Toronto over the last 25 years;

-- in the precedent setting assessment litigation involving the six City of Toronto Bank Towers complexes in the centre of the City’s Financial District.
+- acting as co-counsel in the precedent setting assessment litigation involving the six City of Toronto Bank Towers complexes in the centre of the City’s Financial District;

-- been part of the team on the redevelopment of the Centre for Addition and Mental Health, Bridgepoint Health and the Don Mount Court Redevelopment.
+- collaborating on the redevelopment of the Centre for Addition and Mental Health, Bridgepoint Health, St. Michael’s Hospital and the Don Mount Court Redevelopment.

-In addition to her practice, Tara is a member of the Municipal law Section of the Ontario Bar Association and a member of BILD, the Urban Land Institute and The Canadian Property Tax Association.
-She is President-Elect on the Board of Toronto Commercial Real Estate Women and was formerly Director of Membership.
-She is presently one of the Chief Editors of our Real Property & Planning Group’s blog ,The Lay of the Land, Developments in Canadian Real Property Law.
+In addition to her practice, Tara is a member of the Municipal Law Section of the Ontario Bar Association and a member of BILD, the Urban Land Institute and The Canadian Property Tax Association.
+She is the 2014-2015 President of Toronto Commercial Real Estate Women (CREW) and was formerly President-Elect and Director of Membership of Toronto CREW’s Board of Directors.
+She is also presently one of the Chief Editors of our Real Property & Planning Group’s blog ,The Lay of the Land, Developments in Canadian Real Property Law.

 Tara was called to the Ontario bar in 2002.
 She received her BA (Hons.) in Geography, with a concentration in Geographic Information Processing, from Carleton University in 1994 .
 She completed her Master of Urban and Regional Planning concurrently with her LLB at Queen’s University in 1999 and 2000, respectively.